What type of investment properties do you loan on?

 What is the minimum down payment required for your loans?

-We typically require a minimum of 15% down payment on the Total Project Cost (“TPC”) plus closing costs.
-Total Project Cost can include purchase price and rehab.
+We typically require a minimum of 15% down payment on the Total Closing Cost (“TCC”).
+Total Closing Cost includes purchase price, rehab and closing costs.

 Do you provide Proof-of-Funds Letters?